NSFF/DBAndCloudProject/README.md

 * Docker v24.0.4([install](https://docs.docker.com/engine/install/ubuntu/))
 * Kubernetes v1.27.4 ([install](https://minikube.sigs.k8s.io/docs/drivers/docker/))
 * Python~=3.8.0
+* Atlast MongoDB (cloud hosted MongoDB)

 # Environment setup

 Use the [``requirements.txt``](requirements.txt) or [``environment.yml``](environment.yml) to install your local python env.
 (Add ``python~=3.8.0`` to the requirements.txt script if you also want to install the right version of python.
 It had to be deleted because of a dockerfile issue.)

+# DataBase

+# DataBase Access

+We use the following user (``read_service_account``) to access the mongoDB with restricted access:
+* Has only Read permission
+* Can only access the used MongoDB database used in this project, called DBAndCloud
+* Username and passwords are stored in github secrets which

+# Docker Access

+Docker username and password + database username and password are stored in github secrets and used during build with github actions

+# CI/CD

+* Docker automatic build and push to [``my docker hub``](https://hub.docker.com/repository/docker/nsff/dbandcloud/general) when file within src folder changes

 # References